maxvint/egg-server-api/README.md

 - Use `yarn lint` to check code style
 - Use `yarn test` to run unit test
-- se `yarn clean` to clean compiled js at development mode once
+- Use `yarn clean` to clean compiled js at development mode once

 ### Requirement